PMudra/gatsby-source-local-git/README.md

 }
 ```

-You can find a running example here: https://using-gatsby-source-local-git.netlify.com/
+You can find a running example here: https://using-gatsby-source-local-git.netlify.app/

+Sources of the example are available [examples/using-gatsby-source-local-git/](examples/using-gatsby-source-local-git/)

 ## How to query for data